admariner/OpnEco/index.md

 ## Installation and usage:

-OpnEco doesn't require any installation.
+OpnEco doesn't require any time-consuming installation.
 You can simply download, resolve its dependencies, and use it.
-But ensure that you have a proper Internet connection and Python installed and properly configured.
-Windows users may need to check if Python is added to the PATH environment variable in their systems.
+Just ensure that during installation, you have a proper Internet connection and Python installed and properly configured.
+Windows users may need to check if Python is added to the ```PATH``` environment variable in their systems.

 ### Steps: